Eric Chaconas PT, DPT, PhD, FAAOMPT

 Dan Rhon is a physical therapist and active researcher and the new Research Director for the Bellin Doctor of Science program.
 He graduated with his Masters in Physical Therapy from Baylor University, followed by a DPT from Temple University and DSc from Baylor University.
 He completed a clinical fellowship at Brooke Army Medical Center (orthopaedic manual physical therapy) and a postdoctoral research fellowship at the University of Utah.
 He has served as the Director of Research, Department of Physical Medicine & Rehabilitation, Madigan Army Medical Center; and both the Director of Physical Therapy and then the Director of Clinical Outcomes Research at the Center for the Intrepid, Brooke Army Medical Center.
 He has over 50 publications indexed in Medline/PUBMed and he has received collectively over $10 million in research funding from the National Institutes of Health (NIH) and the U.S. Congressionally Directed Medical Research Program (CDMRP).
 Outside academics and research, anything outdoors and being an intentional and involved member of his family’s life (3 kids) keeps him busy!

-Jodi Young is faculty and the Assistant Director of Research in the Bellin College DSc in Physical Therapy program.
-She is a Board Certified Orthopaedic Clinical Specialist through the American Physical Therapy Association and is also a fellow of the American Academy of Orthopaedic Manual Physical Therapy.
-She is currently working on a PhD through the University of Newcastle in Australia researching physical therapy dosing in patients with lower extremity injuries.
-Jodi has been teaching in entry-level DPT, residency, and fellowship programs for ten years, and has taught in the area of orthopedics, manual therapy, differential diagnosis, critical inquiry, and evidence based practice.
-In the Bellin College DSc in Physical Therapy program, she co-teaches the Research Methdologies and Doctoral Project and Biostatistics courses.
+Jodi Young is the Director of Research for the Bellin College DSc in Physical Therapy program.
+She is also a fellow of the American Academy of Orthopaedic Manual Physical Therapy.
+Jodi completed her PhD through the University of Newcastle in Australia where she researched physical therapy dosing in patients with lower extremity musculoskeletal injuries.
+She has taught in entry-level DPT, residency and fellowship programs for over ten years, teaching in the areas of orthopedics, manual therapy, differential diagnosis and research.

 Rebecca Bliss, PT, DPT, NCS